JJTech0130/TrollRestore/README.md

 # TrollRestore
 TrollRestore is a TrollStore installer for iOS/iPadOS 15.2 - 16.7 RC (20H18) and 17.0.
 It will replace a system app of your choice with a TrollHelper binary, which you can then open and use to install TrollStore.
-TrollRestore makes use of backups in order to restore the binary to a system app container.
+TrollRestore makes use of backups via [CVE-2024-44252](https://support.apple.com/en-us/121563#:~:text=Mina%2C%20Ismail%20Amzdak-,MobileBackup,-Available%20for%3A%20iPhone) in order to restore the binary to a system app container.

 A guide for installing TrollStore using TrollRestore can be found [here](https://ios.cfw.guide/installing-trollstore-trollrestore).